wechicken456/RIPv2_Shrub/README.md

 ### Requirements

-This script has all the requirements to run shim, and additionally uses `ipcalc` which may not be installed by default on all systems.
+This script has all the requirements to run shim, and additionally uses lots of BASH specific expansions such as the arithmetic expansion notation `$(( <expr> ))`.

-it can be obtained using your package manager of choice, e.g.

-***NOTE: ipcalc has a variant using apt which is incompatible with the operations used in the twig test script.
-The script will be redone to not use ipcalc soon, but will not function on non-redhat systems temporarily.***

 ```
 sudo dnf install ipcalc